Standardized Tests (Continued)

 p = [cfi + .5(fi)]/N * 100%

-where cfi is the cumulative frequency, the counts accumulated by the current count and all previous ones, for all scores lower than the score of interest, fi is the frequency of scores in the interval of interest, and N is the number in the sample.
+where cfi stands for the cumulative frequency, the counts accumulated by the current count and all previous ones, for all scores below the score of interest, fi is the frequency of scores in the interval of interest, and N is the sample size.

 Steps to compute a percentile rank

-1. Construct a frequency (counts) distribution for the raw scores.
+1. Construct a frequency distribution for the raw scores.

-2. For a given raw score, determine the cumulative frequency for all scores lower than the score of interest.
+2. For a given score, determine the cumulative frequency for all scores below the point of interest.

-3. Add half the frequency for the score of interest to the cumulative frequency value determined in step 2.
+3. Add half the frequency for the score of interest to the cf value yielded from step 2.

 Table 1 Raw Scores, Frequency Distribution,